Refer all servicing to qualified service personnel. Servicing is required when the apparatus has been damaged in any way, such as:

 Speakers in each zone are connected to the amplifier by “Home Run” speaker cables.

-The preamplifier output zones are completely independent of the digital amplifier zones.
-A preamplifier zone may be connected to a secondary power amplifier for higher power amplification, or an AV Receiver.
+The preamplifier output zones operate independently of the digital amplifier zones.
+A preamplifier zone can be connected to an external power amplifier—such as the CT-2100A stereo amplifier shown in the Master Bedroom for higher-power amplification—or to an AV receiver, as illustrated in the Living Room in this example.

 In larger installations, multiple amplifiers can be used together to increase the number of zones (and sources).
 You can add multiple CT-8X8MA amplifiers, or a combination of CT-8X8MA, CT-12X8MA and CT-5X4MA matrix amplifiers, providing greater installation flexibility.
 For example, you can use a CT-8X8MA with a CT-5X4MA when you need a 12 zone system.